developit/ford.js/README.md

 But Seriously Though
 --------------------
-This is like a mediocre jQuery ripoff in 459 bytes (minified & gzipped).
+This is a silly jQuery/Zepto ripoff in 459 bytes (minified & gzipped).
+If you find this library wandering around in a drunken/drugged stuper, please impeach it and carry on with your day.

 License